SKevo18/python-youtube-video-downloader/README.md

 ### I can't download videos because https://subscriptions.gir.st/ is down
 https://subscriptions.gir.st/ is not my project, please ask their authors about it (https://git.gir.st/subscriptionfeed.git)

+### How large are the downloaded videos:
+Depends on the video quality and video length.
+FYI this tool always downloads the video with highest width/quality.

+A 30 second 720p video has about 4 MB.
+50 of these ~~memes~~ videos make at around 50 MB.

+### How do I download video of a specific/lower quality?

+Right now, the highest video quality is downloaded and this cannot be changed.
+The higher the width of the video in pixels, the higher the quality is.

+In the future, I plan to add some option to download specific quality, although these are named very differently in the JSON API response
+(ex.
+720 can be both 720hd and 720p), that's why I went with a cheap highest-width-means-highest-quality system.

 ### Why did you develop this?
 I wanted to bulk-download 10 second memes so I can send them to my friends during corona crisis...